 Once you have taken the time to find this value, now we have real data that can drive insights and marketing.

 - Are you happy with the Lifetime Value number that you calculated?
 If your answer is no, then work with your marketing team to identify and seek out new customers that better reflect your goals for LVT.
 Build a marketing plan that attracts your aspirational client values and change that outcome.

 - This number can also help influence your marketing budget by helping to set the cost per lead or cost per acquisition goals for your team to be accountable to.

 - We worked with one client whose business model had a $500,000 average LVT.
-Because of the overall value of that client and potential return to the company, they were willing to spend in upwards of $300 per lead form completion.
+Because of the overall value of that client and potential return to the company, they were willing to spend upwards of $300 per lead from completion.